 Guide to Single-Step and Multi-Step Income Statements

-For many small businesses, the single-step income statement provides all the detail they need to assess the financial health of their companies.
+For many small companies, the single-step income statement provides all the details they need to assess the financial health of their business.
 However, a multi-step income statement can be worth the extra time and effort it takes to prepare, especially if you’re thinking about applying for a loan or looking to attract an investor.

 Here’s a closer look at multi-step income statements vs. single-step income statements, including what each one includes, their pros and cons, examples, and why you might choose one over the other.